hopppe/aitravelagent2/README.md

 OPENAI_API_KEY=your_openai_api_key
 ```

+### Security Best Practices

+- OpenAI API key is only used on the server side
+- Secure API endpoints handle sensitive operations
+- Client-side code never accesses or exposes API keys
+- Separate API endpoint for saving trips provides better security and performance

 ### Database Setup

-Create a `jobs` table in your Supabase database:
+Create the following tables in your Supabase database:

 ```sql
 CREATE TABLE jobs (